National Statistic: yes

 civil marriage location type (approved premise or register office) is derived from the marriage venue

-an indicator is also derived to show whether or not the bride and groom gave the same address at marriage
+a cohabitation indicator is also derived to show whether or not the couple gave the same address at marriage

-Up until 2011, the same address indicator was based on whether the bride and groom gave the same address at marriage as we keyed this information.
-From 2011, the indicator is created using both the bride and groom’s postcodes.
-Where the postcodes match, it is assumed that the bride and groom were cohabiting prior to marriage.
-Around 10% of marriage records are missing either one or both postcodes, consequently it is only possible to provide estimates of the percentage of couples cohabiting prior to marriage.
+Up until 2011, the cohabitation indicator was based on whether each partner gave the same address at marriage as we keyed this information.
+From 2011, the indicator is created using both partners’ postcodes.
+Where the postcodes match, it is assumed that the couple were cohabiting prior to marriage.
+Around 4% of marriage records are missing either one or both postcodes, consequently it is only possible to provide estimates of the percentage of couples cohabiting prior to marriage.

-Annual marriage figures for the UK and constituent countries can be found in Vital statistics in the UK: births, deaths and marriages.
-National Records of Scotland provides marriage statistics for Scotland.
-Northern Ireland Statistics and Research Agency provides marriage statistics for Northern Ireland.
+Annual marriage figures for the UK and constituent countries can be found in our Vital statistics in the UK: births, deaths and marriages.
+NRS provides marriage statistics for Scotland.
+NISRA provides marriage statistics for Northern Ireland.

 Further statistics on divorces, civil partnership formations and civil partnership dissolutions are available, together with data on families and households.